Boeing Vertol BV-347: Operational history

 The BV-347 made its first flight in Phase I configuration on May 27, 1970.
 During Phase I test flights, the BV-347 demonstrated a transmission-limited maximum true airspeed of 177 kn, excellent stability and flight characteristics, and low vibration and sound levels.
 Flight testing of the Phase II configuration began in December 1971.

-Boeing Vertol used the BV-347 as part of the development of the XCH-62.
+Boeing Vertol used the BV-347 as part of the development of its XCH-62.
 As part of the program, the BV-347's hydro-mechanical rotor control system was replaced with a fly-by-wire system, becoming the first helicopter in history to be controlled with such a system.
 The BV-347 was also fitted with a retractable ventral gondola, with its own set of controls, which was used to operate the load recovery system.
 A sidearm controller originally developed for the XCH-62 was installed in the gondola.
 The new control system was noted to be easy for novice pilots to fly.
 During demonstrations in Washington DC, the BV-347 was flown by over 125 pilots, 100 of which had never flown an aircraft of any kind before, with some even being capable of performing normally difficult maneuvers.

 Flight testing of the BV-347 was completed in 1975.
 Although the Army could not feasibly upgrade its entire CH-47 fleet with the stretched fuselage and wings of the BV-347, the latter did influence some of the improvements made to the CH-47D, such as the flight control systems and reliability improvements.